Subroutines Instructions

 Quick Question: Choose One The LC-3 instruction for storing a register R5 to a memory location labeled 'Result' is... | |

-Does the Main Program or Subroutine save registers The caller code (your code) or the callee code (TRAP or Sub) can both be responsible for preventing register data loss
+Does the Main Program or Subroutine save registers The caller code (your code, the main program) or the callee code (TRAP or Sub) can both be responsible for preventing register data loss

 It would be a waste of clock-cycles and memory for both caller and callee to perform this work The caller code could, but it would have to save all 8 registers because it does not know which registers the callee code will be using